JuanCruzVillar/JuanCruzVillar/README.md

 </picture>

 <p>
-I’m a <strong>Computer Engineering student</strong> with a strong interest in software development, especially in backend technologies.<br>
+I’m a <strong>Programmer student</strong> with a strong interest in software development, especially in backend technologies.<br>
-Currently, I’m focused on becoming a <strong>Backend Developer</strong>, improving my skills with <strong>.NET</strong> and <strong>C#</strong>, while also learning front-end technologies to build complete and efficient solutions.<br>
+I’m focused on backend development using .NET and C#, while learning front-end technologies to create complete, user-friendly solutions.
-🌱 <strong>Currently learning:</strong> advanced .NET MVC development, clean architecture.
+Currently working on my first eCommerce MVC project as part of my portfolio, applying concepts of Clean Architecture and best practices in software design.
+🌱 Continuously improving my skills in .NET MVC, Entity Framework, and SQL Server.
 </p>

 ---